Manager: Eddie Willis

 The DSWMA can be credited with initiating deer management in extreme northeast Mississippi.
 When the WMA was started (1983), there were very few deer in the area and no hunting clubs had formed.
 For the first several years, the DSWMA was closed to all deer hunting and approximately 30 adult does were stocked on the area.
 During this time, the adjacent landowners and hunters noticed more and more deer as the years passed and began to form hunting clubs along the WMA boundaries.
 Deer are now plentiful in this region to the point that antlerless harvest is a necessity to control the population.
 During the years of low deer numbers, the disposal areas were very good quail habitat and quail was the most hunted wildlife species, but deer soon became, and remains, the most sought after species.
 Wild turkey were also void in the area until they were re-stocked in the mid 1980's.
 The first turkey season was opened in 1993 and the population continues to expand.

 The DSWMA features a 'youth and handicap only' deer hunting area.
 This area is a 900 acre peninsula on the northwest side of Bay Springs Lake.
-It includes over 25 winter food plots with 11 wheelchair accessible shooting houses and good vehicular access.
+Winter food plots are planted and there are 11 wheelchair accessible shooting houses with good vehicular access.

 Several of the disposal areas have stocked ponds.
 All of the ponds that were stocked have largemouth bass and bluegill, some also have channel catfish.
 A few of these ponds are accessible seasonally by vehicle, others are walk-in only.